Works how you work

 A user working from a Windows 10 Home device will encounter access limitations with private domains.
-To quickly get them up and running, we advise upgrading their Windows 10 Home license to Windows 10 Pro Windows 10 Pro supports domain join so you can add new devices to your network and set security policies for many devices simultaneously:
+To quickly get them up and running, we advise upgrading their Windows 10 Home licence to Windows 10 Pro Windows 10 Pro supports domain join so you can add new devices to your network and set security policies for many devices simultaneously:

 - Upgrade the Windows 10 Home PC to Windows 10 Pro now through Microsoft Store.

 - After the device is upgraded to Windows 10 Pro, follow below steps to join a computer to a domain